TELEPHONE No. 2

 Golfball Candlestick

 When the Post Office purchased the National Telephone Company (NTC) it continued to use NTC telephones for a period of time.
-A few examples with G.P.O. engraved on the upright stem of NTC pedestal telephones have been seen over the years.
-The transfers having been removed.
+A few examples with G.P.O. engraved on the upright stem of NTC pedestal telephones have been seen over the years, the transfers having been removed.
 Many of the early telephone books by Preece, Aitken and others show this type of telephone as current subscribers apparatus and it is thought that these Golfball candlesticks were generally just used in Europe.

 This telephone can also be found in a BTMC catalogue from 1910-1920, their Model 2589.